NBISweden/IgDiscover-legacy/docs/installation.rst

 	wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh
 	bash Miniconda3-latest-Linux-x86_64.sh

-When you get the question “Do you wish the installer to prepend the Miniconda3 install location to PATH in your /home/.../.bashrc”, answer ``yes``.
+Accept the license, and when you get the question “Do you wish the installer to prepend the Miniconda3 install location to PATH in your /home/.../.bashrc”, answer ``yes``.
 If you don’t, you need to type in the line ``export PATH=...`` that the installer prints every time before using conda or IgDiscover.

 Next, close the terminal window and open a new one.
 Make sure that conda is installed by typing in ``conda list``.
 If everything is working, you should see